Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q7: How does the poem convey a moral lesson?

 A7: The poem conveys a moral lesson about selfishness and generosity.
 The woman’s unwillingness to share her abundance leads to her transformation into a bird that must work hard for its food.
-It is a cautionary tale about selfishness’s consequences and generosity’s importance of generosity.
+It is a cautionary tale about the consequences of selfishness and the importance of generosity.

 Q8: What is the significance of the scarlet cap in transforming the woman into a woodpecker?